Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics

+It is worth noting that in addition to the off-resonance termination effect that we considered in this work, the binary motion can trigger resonant transitions between the cloud modes \citep{Baumann:2019ztm}.
+Given the large binary separation in our dataset, such transitions, if exist at all, are typically of the hyperfine type and tend to decrease the angular quantum number, intensifying the termination process.
+Consequently, our analysis may underestimate the termination rate, and the survival rate we derived from neglecting resonant transitions can be seen as a conservative upper bound.

 There are certainly many questions left unanswered in the current work, and we hope to address them in the future.
 First of all, the great uncertainty in the BH spin models, although complicated, is surely something we hope to improve in the future.
 For instance, one important aspect that we have overlooked here is the interplay between mechanisms of BH spin generation and superradiance itself, as the very mechanisms that raise the BH spin might also be responsible for sourcing superradiance (and vice versa).
 We have also limited our study to binary BHs in this work, but in reality, the companion of a superradiant BH can also be a white dwarf or a neutron star.
 It is especially interesting to extend our statistical analysis to these cases since these binaries emit observable electromagnetic signals in addition to GWs.
 The termination of superradiance may come from sources other than a binary companion (e.g. accretion disks, self-interactions, etc.).
 Our cutoff on the fine structure constant also fails to account for the relativistic boson clouds, whose structure may be drastically different from the naive extrapolation.
+Our calculation focuses on the off-resonance contribution to superradiance termination.
+Thus it would be nicer to include possible resonance contributions and investigate their significance in general.
 It is therefore crucial to include all these aspects in future works for a more complete statistical analysis of superradiance.